Mount Zion, IL Demographics

 A map of Mount Zion's Population by Race

-Of the 1,466 places in Illinois, Mount Zion is the 303rd most populous.
+Mount Zion is ranked the 316th most populous place in Illinois, out of 1,461 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Mount Zion was ranked the 303rd most populous place in the 2020 Census.

 Mount Zion's White Population